 All bonds issued under the 1978 Resolution (including the Bonds) are secured separately from bonds issued under the Bank's State Guaranteed Municipal Bonds Issue Resolution (the "1979 Resolution") and the Bank's General Bond Resolution adopted July 14, 2005 (the "2005 Resolution").
 Bonds issued under the 1979 Resolution are secured by Municipal Bonds, the payments of which are unconditionally guaranteed by the State of New Hampshire.
-Pursuant to the 1979 Resolution, the Bank has issued bonds in the amount of \$437,212,516 of which \$8,304,721 are presently outstanding.
+Pursuant to the 1979 Resolution, the Bank has issued bonds in the amount of \$437,212,516 of which \$8,304,721 is presently outstanding.
 Bonds issued under the 2005 Resolution are secured by Municipal Bonds, the payments of which are not guaranteed by the State of New Hampshire.
-Pursuant to the 2005 Resolution, the Bank has issued bonds in the amount of \$4295,571,000, of which \$245,630,000 are presently outstanding.
+Pursuant to the 2005 Resolution are secured by Municipal Bonds, the payments of which are not guaranteed by the State of New Hampshire.
+Pursuant to the 2005 Resolution, the Bank has issued bonds in the amount of \$295,571,000, of which \$245,630,000 is presently outstanding.

 All bonds issued under the 1978 Resolution (including the Bonds) are also secured separately from bonds issued under the Bank's General Bond Resolution adopted June 2, 2010 authorizing the issuance of New Hampshire Municipal Bond Bank Bonds (Qualified School Construction Bonds Issue) (the "QSCB Resolution").
 Bonds issued under the QSCB Resolution are secured by Municipal Bonds that have been designated as "Qualified School Construction Bonds", within the meaning of Section 54F of the Internal Revenue Code of 1986, the payments of which are unconditionally guaranteed by the State of New Hampshire.
-Pursuant to the QSCB Resolution, the Bank has issued bonds in the amount of \$46,812,349, of which \$43,860,000 are currently outstanding.
+Pursuant to the QSCB Resolution, the Bank has issued bonds in the amount of \$46,812,349, of which \$43,860,000 is currently outstanding.